-The three-way comparison operators take two operands, and return Order::Increase if the left is smaller, Order::Same when both are equal, and Order::Decrease if the right operand is smaller.
-For numbers, the comparison operator is <=>, and for strings it's leg (from lesser, equal, greater).
+The three-way comparison operators take two operands, and return Order::Increase if the left is smaller, Order::Same when both are equal, and Order::Decrease if the right operand is smaller4.
+For numbers, the comparison operator is <=> and for strings it's leg (from lesser, equal, greater).
 The infix cmp operator is a type sensitive three-way comparison operator which compares numbers like <=>, strings like leg, and (for example) pairs first by key, and then by value if the keys are identical:

-&lt;sup>3 Order::Increase, Order::Same, and Order::Decrease are enumerations (enums); see subtypes
+4 Order::Increase, Order::Same, and Order::Decrease are enumerations (enums); see sec:subtypeson page 89